 Unless you’re creating macro shots, such as close-up flowers or insects, most likely you won’t need a landscape photography lens with longer focal length during golden hour.

-Check how incredibly cheap are these wide-angle and mid-range lens on Amazon:
+Check how incredibly cheap are these wide-angle and mid-range lens on Amazon (affiliate links):

 A circular polarizer is a filter you place in front of your lens to capture vividness and contrast in a scene accurately.